deybanperez/Getting_Cleaning_Data_Project/CodeBook.md

 Information about **measurements** was extracted from **UCI HAR Dataset/features_info.txt**.

 This document is structured as follow.
-Beggin with the description about **tidy_set.csv** that correspond to the first step in the assignment.
-Later, this file cover the description about **mean_measurements_tidy_set.csv** that correspond to the last part of the assignment.
+Beggin with the description about **tidy_set.txt** that correspond to the first step in the assignment.
+Later, this file cover the description about **mean_measurements_tidy_set.txt** that correspond to the last part of the assignment.

-##tidy_set.csv
+##tidy_set.txt
 This dataset cover the instructions that follows:

 + Merges the training and the test sets to create one data set.